ospp-assignments/ospp-assignments.github.io/versions/v1/content/introduction-to-erlang/sequential-erlang.md

 ### Export functions

-To export one ore more functions from a module, the following module attribute most be place at the top of the module, but after the `-module(Name)` attribute.
+To export one or more functions from a module, the following module attribute must be placed at the top of the module, but after the `-module(Name)` attribute.

 ``` erlang
 -export([Name1/Arity1, ..., NameN/ArityN]).